Lehats/itemCatalog/README.txt

-This is a project for demonstrating several server task.
+This is a project for demonstrating several server tasks.
 1. Managing diffrent request types.
 2. Handling CRUD commands using sql databases.
 3. Implement authentification and user registration.